Previous Page Next Page

 Texas Government Code, Chapter 57

-Contact information for current holders of the CIC is located on the BEI Interpreter Search page of the DARS Web site.
+Contact information for current holders of the CIC is located on the Board for Evaluation of Interpreters (BEI) Registry on the HHS website.

 Prompting the Court to Provide an Interpreter

 Although the requirement to provide an interpreter applies to the court and not to CPS, if the court has not indicated plans to provide an interpreter with the required certification CPS must request that the district attorney’s office notify the court of the requirement.